-The Garden State Film Festival's professional jury will select winning films in the following categories: Feature, Documentary in both short and feature length, Animation in both short and feature length, Short film, Music Video,Commercial, PSA and Trailers.
+The Garden State Film Festival's professional jury will select winning films in various categories.
+Submission categories are for administration purposes only.
 There are separate awards for student films (please state on notes which kind of student you are if it applies - Graduate, College, High School or younger) as well as the "Home Grown Awards" for films where 75% of principle photography is shot in the State of New Jersey.

 This event has returned home to Asbury Park, New Jersey, commencing with an opening ceremony and reception and ending with a Gala Awards Dinner where the "Best" in various categories of films and celebrity honorees are recognized.

 In addition to the screenings, Professional Panel Discussions will be headed by industry professionals at posted times.
 The festival will hold these discussions to unite celebrity filmmakers with aspiring screenwriters, directors, and actors.
 Representatives from respected film distribution companies will be invited to attend, as the festival will provide access to new talent and product available for worldwide distribution.

 Youth workshops for hands on sessions with industry professionals will take place throughout the festival at pre-scheduled times.

 Please note that GSFF does NOT pay a screening fee.
 All feature length films must be a New Jersey premiere, and for all other films a premier in the GSFF Region (Monmouth, Mercer, Ocean and Middlesex Counties), unless it is a student film, which may have been shown at school/on campus, or special arrangements have been made with the Festival.